-That’s where behavioral marketing comes in.
-It gives you the ability to identify holiday customers across channels and devices (including those headed both in-store and online for deals, or using multiple email accounts to purchase), deliver highly relevant messages to those customers in real time based on previous and predicted behaviors, and impress them with such accurate personalization to the point that they become a loyal fan.
+That’s exactly where this Holiday Guide comes in.
+With the right capabilities and strategies in place, you'll be able to better identify holiday customers across channels and devices (including those headed both in-store and online for deals, or using multiple email accounts to purchase), deliver the most relevant message to those customers in real time based on previous and predicted behavior, and impress them with such accurate personalization and experiences to the point that they become a loyal fan.

 Keep reading for:

-- Email campaigns targeted specifically to seasonal shopper behavior.
+- Campaigns targeted specifically to seasonal shopper behavior.

-How to optimize your existing strategies for the holidays:
+Quick ways to optimize your campaigns for the holidays:

 For example, the average shopper is most likely to begin as a casual browser, make multiple site visits before purchasing, and possess an affinity for different brands.
 But during the holidays, they’re more likely to search for particular items from their loved ones’ wishlists, more than twice as likely to purchase on their first site visit, and possess a lower brand affinity—instead driven by ease of finding a product, competitive pricing, and available inventory.